 Another reader said that she would be upset if the apartments were going to be for low-income individuals and families.
 She hopes that a new developer is hired soon, but other commenters are not too hopeful about that.
 "My guess is that given the economy and the glut of existing and approved office space projects in Marlboro that it will be a decade or more before new projects are proposed for the land we have discussed," says one Facebook visitor.

 3. Sadly, former Marlborough resident, Scott Symonds, was killed in a traffic accident last weekend after attending his 20th Marlborough High School reunion.
-Marlborough Patch covered this story and how some of Symonds' classmates painted the rock on Rte.
+Marlborough Patch and how some of Symonds' classmates on Rte.
 85 entering Hudson in memorial.

 Social Media Page of the Week